hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

 # First Impressions

-Heading straight into the "AWS World" area, waiting there was a difficult and fast-paced AWS quiz, along with AWS socks and stickers.
+Heading straight into the "AWS World" area, waiting there was a challenging and fast-paced AWS quiz, along with AWS socks and stickers.
 The quiz was exceptional, and I really wish they would bring it out as an app for training.